From Challenges and Pitfalls to Recommendations and Opportunities: Implementing Federated Learning in Healthcare: From Challenges and Pitfalls to Recommended Solutions and Future Opportunities

 \subsubsection{Unclear in Data Standardization and Harmonization}

 Healthcare data are often collected and stored in diverse and proprietary formats that do not always adhere to international standards and terminologies, complicating data linkage and reuse.
 For example, structured clinical data usually contains features that vary with differences in clinical practice across institutions~\citep{petersmann2019definition}, such as diabetes diagnosis, which can involve different glucose measurement methods with varying cut-off points, resulting in hidden heterogeneity that may be overlooked in subsequent statistical analyses.
+Additionally, language differences across institutions, especially in multilingual regions like the European Union, pose additional challenges in standardizing and harmonizing data.
+Medical terminology and clinical reports may be documented in different languages, complicating data interpretation and analysis across borders.
 A crucial step before implementing FL in healthcare is to ensure data standardization, harmonization, and interoperability across different cohorts, which are key to the success of FL (Figure~\ref{fig:fl_harmonization}).

 Most simulation studies processed data centrally and generate artificially partitioned datasets without considering the distributed nature of various data silos.
 This oversight extends to the lack of discussion on how datasets at each client are curated for use in experiments.
 Despite this, almost all FL frameworks assume the input data is preformatted for model training or preprocessing pipelines.
 This assumption leads to significant frustration and delays, as the burden of data export and conversion typically falls on clinical data managers who may lack the necessary budget and training.
 Moreover, among the included studies, only two performed quality or integrity checks on the data. \cite{gad2022federated} excluded samples with impossible values (e.g., negative heart rates) and inconsistent feature values, while \cite{shaik2022fedstack} used Principal Component Analysis to filter out noise.
 Few studies addressed structural or informative missingness, with only \cite{alam2023fedsepsis} and \cite{sun2021fedio} considering imputation methods while also deleting features with high missingness rates.
 Poor quality imputation and handling of non-random missingness can bias model training.
+Additionally, no studies considered language differences in medical terminology and clinical reports across borders.